-There is no more iconic song in the Guns N’ Roses catalog than Welcome to the Jungle, which has been appropriated by every possible pop culture medium, from movies (see: Lean on Me) to video games (see: Guitar Hero).
+There is arguably no more iconic song in the Guns N’ Roses discography than Welcome To The Jungle, which has been appropriated by every possible pop culture medium, from movies (see: Lean on Me) to video games (see: Guitar Hero).
 But much of its success is owed to the strength of the song’s vocals, contributed by a wailing, screeching, growling, moaning Axl, who delivers one of the most memorable rock vocal performances ever recorded.
-And of course, who could ever forget the track’s eerie warning: “You know where you are?
-You’re in the jungle baby; you’re gonna die!”
+And of course, who could ever forget the track’s eerie warning: ‘You know where you are?
+You’re in the jungle baby; you’re gonna die!’

 During the recording of Appetite For Destruction, Axl decided that the bridge in the song Rocket Queen needed a little something extra: his own sex sounds.
-He convinced a woman named Adriana Smith — who, by the way, was drummer Steven Adler’s girlfriend — to come into the studio and have sex with him in the sound booth.
-She said she’d do it “for the band…and a bottle of Jack Daniel’s.”
+He convinced a woman named Adriana Smith – who, by the way, was drummer Steven Adler’s girlfriend – to come into the studio and have sex with him in the sound booth.
+She said she’d do it “for the band… and a bottle of Jack Daniel’s”.
 Sounds like a good deal all around to us.
-Listen above…the sex sounds start at 2:15.
+Listen below… the sex sounds start at 2:15.
 We did the research.

 Writing November Rain (1992)

-November Rain, by most accounts, is GNR’s epic masterpiece.
-The 9+ minute song off of Use Your Illusion I was penned by Axl — as was the treatment for the music video, which has become the first in rock music to reach 1 billion views on YouTube.
-Good thing, too — the vid is notoriously known as one of the most expensive music videos ever, estimated to have cost over $1,500,000.
-How much of that was spent on wind machines, perhaps we’ll never know….
+November Rain, by most accounts, is GN’R’s epic masterpiece.
+The nine-plus minute song from Use Your Illusion I was penned by Axl – as was the treatment for the music video, which then became the first ’80s promo in rock music to reach one billion views on YouTube.
+Good thing, too – the vid is notoriously known as one of the most expensive ever, estimated to have cost over $1,500,000.
+How much of that was spent on wind machines, we’ll never know…

 Finally Releasing Chinese Democracy (2008)

-Guns n’ Roses began writing music for Chinese Democracy in 1994.
+Guns N’ Roses began writing music for Chinese Democracy in 1994.
 There were so many problems with drugs, band-bickering, and over-perfectionism that almost nothing got done.
 According to official documents, the record label Geffen finally told Axl they’d give him $1 million if he could get the record done by 1998.
-However, he missed the deadline by 10 years: The record finally came out on November 23, 2008.
+However, he missed the deadline by 10 years: it finally came out on November 23, 2008.

 Joining AC/DC (2016)